 FBI Director Christopher Wray notes that the biggest domestic threat to the election process comes from white supremacist groups.
 The Anti-Defamation League reports that these far-right groups were responsible for 77% of murders committed by domestic extremist groups over the past decade.

 Responding to Election Threats

 The Department of Homeland Security, the FBI, and other federal and state government entities are working overtime to ensure the security of the upcoming presidential elections.
-Individual campaigns have strengthened their internal security, including moving to secure communications systems such as Wickr Pro.
+Individual campaigns have strengthened their internal security, including moving to secure communications systems such as AWS Wickr.
 The goal is to conduct a free and fair election with minimal undue influence from outside actors – and the utmost confidence in the final results.